henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Protocols that facilitate Trust-Anchor based signatures in order to provide remote attestation are usually bi-directional challenge/response protocols, such as the Platform Trust Service protocol {{PTS}} or CAVES {{PRIRA}}, where one entity sends a challenge that is included inside the response to ensure the recentness --- the freshness --- of the attestation information.
 The corresponding interaction model tightly couples the three activities of creating, transferring and appraising evidence.

-The Time-Based Uni-directional Attestation protocol --- TUDA --- described in this document can decouple the three activities remote attestation is composed of.
+The Time-Based Uni-directional Attestation family of protocols --- TUDA --- described in this document can decouple the three activities remote attestation is composed of.
 As a result, TUDA provides additional capabilities, such as:

 * remote attestation for attestees that might not always be able to reach the Internet by enabling the verification of past states,
 * secure audit logs by combining the evidence created via TUDA with measurement logs that represent a detailed record of corresponding past states,